Waithali kingdom

 Following the decline of Dhanyawadi, Rakhine's power center shifted to Vesali, ushering in an early Golden Age for the region.
 During this period, Vesali's influence extended across the Kaladan and Lemro River valleys and reached as far as Chittagong, in present-day Bangladesh.
+According to the western section of King Ananda Sanda’s stone inscription at Shaitthaung Temple, it indicates that the kingdom existed during the 9th and 10th centuries AD.
 Waithali was the capital of this kingdom.

 Etymology

 Vesali (Waithali) was named after the Indian city of Vaishali which is popular in Buddhist traditions.

 History

 The center power of Arakan is believed to have shifted from Dhanyawadi to Waithali in around the 4th century, following the end of the Dhanyawadi kingdom around 370 CE.
 Waithali is also considered as the most Indianized of the early Arakanese kingdoms.
 Like other states in the region, its economy thrived on trade, connecting the Pyu city-states, China and the Mons in the east with India, Bengal, and Persia in the west.
 The kingdom flourished along major maritime routes between China and India and became a significant trade hub, with ships arriving annually at its peak.
 The city itself was built along a tidal creek and enclosed by brick walls, with an urban layout reflecting substantial Hindu and Indian influences.